jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 # Lyrics - Without A Song

-Without a song
-The day will never end
+Without a song, the day will never end
-Without a song
-The road will never been
+Without a song, The road will never been
-When things go wrong
-And many got a friend
+When things go wrong, and many got a friend
 Without a song

 [Chorus]